-The history of the beautiful city of Kingston is as diverse as the people that now call it home.
-It was originally a French trading post named Cataraqui and only became known as Kingston when the British took over in the mid-eighteenth century.
-From those earliest days, Kingston has always been a great example of what it means to be Canadian and the cultural diversity that flows from that identity.
-Back then there were just three distinct cultures in the mix, but that’s been growing and evolving ever since, and the old city located at the beginning of the St. Lawrence River and the mouth of the Cataraqui River is now a fine example of the cultural diversity that makes Canada so strong.
+The history of our beautiful city, Kingston, is as diverse as the people that call it home.
+Originally a French trading post named “Cataraqui”, it only became known as Kingston when the British took over in the mid-eighteenth century.
+Back then there were just three distinct cultures that were the overwhelming majority, but the range and prevalence of our demographics grow exponentially every year.
+Now our old city, sitting between the beginning of the St. Lawrence River and the mouth of the Cataraqui River is been a leading example of what it means to be Canadian and the cultural diversity that makes our true north strong and free.

-The Canadian Colours of Kingston Foundation aims to continue to encourage and promote the diversity that has made Kingston such a great place to live for all Canadians.
-We believe that diversity shouldn’t contradict Canadian values and true diversity is non-political, totally colour blind, and does not believe in anyone being superior to another everyone is a human being and equal.
-In fact, the diverse cultures and religions that make up our great city should be a source of strength.
-There’s no reason that we can’t encourage individual cultural differences without losing sight of our Canadian values.
-We created the Canadian Colours of Kingston Foundation to bring our different cultures together and to foster understanding and communication, by changing the narrative and understanding of what true diversity is.
+The Canadian Colours of Kingston Foundation aims to continue to foster and promote the diversity, inclusion and equity that has made Kingston such a harmonious city for all Canadians.
+We believe that the diverse cultures and religions that make up our great city should be a source of strength.
+Equity goes hand-in-hand with Canadian values and that, regardless of background, beliefs, and culture, we all have the right to feel welcome and at peace with our neighbours.
+We can always celebrate and appreciate the individual cultural differences of our fellow Canadians and doing so is the true Canadian way.
+We created the Canadian Colours of Kingston Foundation to bring our different cultures together and build a city of understanding and communication by changing the narrative and understanding of true diversity.

 MISSION & VALUES

-CCKF’s goal is to create a community that understands, embraces and respects everyone’s cultural, religious and/or ethnic beliefs to ensure these are passed on for generations to come.
-This should be done together with accepting and following Canadian values, culture, etc. since Canada is where we now live.
-This will result in a community that is truly diverse with a strong connection to Canadian values.
+CCKF’s goal is to create a community that understands, embraces and celebrates everyone’s cultural, religious and/or ethnic backgrounds to pass down the Canadian value of multicultrualism to the generations after us.
+This can only be done together, by accepting and following the Canadian values, culture, etc. we all share in this country.
+This will result in a community that is truly diverse with a strong connection to Canadian spirit.